NijatZeynalov/NijatZeynalov/README.md

 ### Hi there 👋

-I am a multifaceted, AWS and Google Certified Machine Learning Engineer with 3+ years of programming experience producing machine learning solutions based on predictive modeling.
-Proficient with ML technologies for development, deployment of ML algorithms, entire training and inference pipelines.
+I am a multifaceted, AWS and Google Certified Machine Learning Engineer with 5+ years of programming experience producing AI solutions.
+Proficient with ML technologies for development, deployment of AI algorithms, entire training and inference pipelines.

-More: www.nijatzeynalov.com